jbrainz/Store-app/README.md

 ## An e-commerce fully functional application, with a nodejs server and nosql database.
+## Buult for fun.